Devanoper/23B1540_AIC/T_Q1/readme.md

 * This model is trained on the VOC 2007 dataset, which contains 20 classes.
 * The model expects an input image of size 256x256 pixels.
-* The model will predict a single object class and its bounding box.
+* The model will predict a single object class
-* The bounding box coordinates are normalized and range from 0 to 1.

 **Example:**